artemshyianov/artemshyianov/README.md

 =======================
 iOS developer
 -------------------------------
-* 🌍  I'm ukrainian from Kiev 🇺🇦, currently based in Montenegro 🇲🇪, near the 🌊
+* 🌍  I'm ukrainian from Kiev 🇺🇦, currently based in EU
 * 💼  Working at Freelance, Ex Grubhub
 * ✉️  You can contact me at [artem.shyianov@gmail.com](mailto:artem.shyianov@gmail.com)
 * 🧠  Learning various aspects of ML and AI